 Honors Program Courses

-- Honors 100: Communication and Social Change
+- HNRS 100: Communication and Social Change

 Catalog description: This course equips students with essential skills needed to lead and join conversations that respond to public problems.
 Students develop a deeper understanding of at least one specific issue of social concern, such as race, gender, or class, and learn about how communication contributes to the status of that issue.
 With the goal of preparing students to engage in deliberative processes needed to improve our current social situation, students enrolled in this class learn how to craft and deliver messages for diverse audiences across a variety of mediums, understand the power and influence that communication has over our identities and shared realities, and learn about the ethical and practical dimensions of advocating for change.
 This course prepares students to be engaged, reflective, ethical citizens across contexts, audiences and issues.

-Fall 22: Jennifer Malkowski, PhD.
-(Communication Studies and Honors Program)
+Fall 22: Jennifer Malkowski, PhD (Communication Studies)

 - HNRS 101: Arts (GC)